the-advoid/ad-void/README.md

 ### 🐦‍🔥 Modules

-The three core `AdVoid` filter lists.
-Designed for layered protection—block ads, trackers, malware, and annoyances across web, DNS, and browser surfaces.
+Modules are the three core `AdVoid` filter lists.
+Designed for layered protection: block ads, trackers, malware, and annoyances across web, DNS, and browser surfaces.

 ---